ndrewtl/airspace-jekyll/_posts/2017-03-15-mixed-models.md

 Now you might wonder about selecting your random effects.
 In general, I'd advise you to think about your **experimental design, your system and data collected as well as your questions**.

-If your random effects are there to deal with **pseudoreplication** then it doesn't really matter whether they are "significant" or not - they **are part of your design** and have to be included.
+If your random effects are there to deal with **pseudoreplication**, then it doesn't really matter whether they are "significant" or not: they **are part of your design** and have to be included.
 Imagine we tested our dragons multiple times - we then *have to* fit dragon identity as a random effect.

-On the other hand if you are trying to account for other variability that you think might be important it becomes a bit harder.
+On the other hand, if you are trying to account for other variability that you think might be important, it becomes a bit harder.
 Imagine we measured the mass of our dragons over their lifespans (let's say 100 years).
 We might then want to fit year as a random effect to account for any temporal variation - maybe some years were affected by drought, the resources were scarce and so dragon mass was negatively impacted.
 Year would definitely be a sensible random effect, although strictly speaking not a must.

 When it comes to such random effects you can use **model selection** to help you decide what to keep in.
-Following Zuur's advice we **use `REML` estimators for comparison of models with different random effects** (we keep fixed effects constant).
+Following Zuur's advice, we **use `REML` estimators for comparison of models with different random effects** (we keep fixed effects constant).
 (Zuur: "Two models with nested random structures cannot be done with ML because the estimators for the variance terms are biased." )

 **NOTE:** Do **NOT** vary random and fixed effects at the same time - either deal with your random effects structure or with your fixed effects structure at any given point.